Exact Moment Representation in Polynomial Optimization: Finite Convergence and Exactness

+Another equivalent way to certify MoM exactness is to check flat truncation (see \Cref{def:flat truncation}).
+For $\lambda \in \cL_{2d}^{\min}(f;\vb g)$ with $d\ge 2$, we have computed the moments of degree $\le 2$.
+Since the moment matrices in degree $\le 2$:

+have the same rank, the flat extension property is satisfied.
+This certifies that $\lambda^{[2]} = \eval_{(0,1)}^{[2]}$ is {represented by} a measure supported at the minimizer of $f$ on $S$ and the MoM hierarchy is exact, see \Cref{thm::flat_implies_exact}. \end{example}

+In practice, to check the finite convergence, one tests the flat extension or the flat truncation property (see \cite{CurtoFlatExtensionsPositive1998}, \cite{Laurentgeneralizedflatextension2009}, \cite{nie_certifying_2013}).
+But flat truncation certifies MoM exactness, and not only finite convergence.
+We will investigate flat truncation for POPs in \Cref{sec::flat_tru}, where it is also described in more detail its practical importance.

+Notice that in the previous example the rank condition is satisfied by the full sequence of moments of $\lambda \in \cL_2^{\min}(f;\vb g)$ (i.e. general this is not true, as the high degree moments may be increasing the rank of the moment matrix, see for in instance \cite[Ex.~1.1]{nie_certifying_2013} {and also \cite{Quijorna2021}}.
+Therefore it is necessary to discard the high degree moments, i.e. to consider $\cL_{2d}^{\min}(f;\vb g)^{[t]}$, for some $t \le 2d$, instead of simply $\cL_{2d}^{\min}(f;\vb g)$.
+This implies that we look for rank conditions on the moment matrix of the truncated moment sequence (i.e. we use the \emph{flat truncation}, see \Cref{def:flat truncation}). {This point of view, of considering restrictions of linear functionals to a smaller degree, is a key concept in the manuscript, and it is ubiquitous in all our main results.}

-We recall that we are assuming $S^{\min}\neq \emptyset$ (in particular $f^*$ is finite: otherwise it may happen that $f^*_{\sos,d} = - \infty$).
-Notice that if strong duality holds, then SoS finite convergence is equivalent to MoM finite convergence.
+We finally recall that we are assuming $S^{\min}\neq \emptyset$ (and in particular $f^*$ is finite).
+Notice also that if strong duality holds, then there is no duality gap and SoS finite convergence is equivalent to MoM finite convergence.